 So, the first step in learning how to deal with your feelings without emotionally eating is to start getting more comfortable and curious about your feelings.
 Being clear and identifying your feelings helps you to feel less overwhelmed.
 For many people simply identifying how they feel helps to resolve those feelings.
 Clarity and understanding allows you to feel more calm and in control.

 Once you identify how you feel you can start to take the steps toward resolving those feelings instead of emotionally eating.
-To get started on identifying your feelings download our Guide to Understanding your Feelings and Needs that can help you stop emotional eating using the link below.

 3 – THINK ABOUT WHAT YOU NEED